 Loneliness is a feeling of lack of connection with the environment or the people around.
-It is actually not being alone but feeling alone.
+It is not being alone but feeling alone.
 You can be alone and not feel alone, and vice versa.

 Most people tackle being alone by getting more friends but don’t tackle the real problem of feeling alone.
 In fact, having more people around you can heighten the feeling of loneliness.

 When you see the people but can’t connect with them, it gives you a feeling of being weird, having a problem, telling you that no one likes you or will like you.
 Loneliness has reached its peak when you have given up on the possibility of having close and satisfying relationships.

-Somehow, if the cycle is broken at any point, let’s say you boldly tell yourself, ‘i don’t have a problem’, you can further it from there: ‘I can still make friends.
+If the cycle is broken at any point, let’s say you boldly tell yourself, ‘i don’t have a problem’, you can further it from there: ‘I can still make friends.
 I am relatable.
 That means I won’t be alone.
 That means I am really not alone ( it’s just that relationships build with time).’
 Then, the feeling of loneliness will cease.

-Loneliness as we saw ealier is a feeling of lack of connection.
-One or two close relationships (not necessarily so much) will quench that feeling of lack of connection.
+Loneliness as we saw earlier is a feeling of lack of connection and one or two close relationships (not necessarily so much) will quench that feeling.

 You know, we don’t see things as they are; we are them as we are.
-If you don’t see yourself as someone people want to hang around, you would expect that everybody thinks you don’t worth too and as a result they won’t like you, then… Loneliness arises.
+If you don’t see yourself as someone people want to hang around, you would expect that everybody thinks so about you too and that will fuel the feeling of lack of connection.

 How To See Yourself As Worthy